PawseySC/containers-openfoam-workshop/_episodes/06_advancedScriptsForPostProcessingWithOverlayFS.md

 > - But in order to avoid the presence of many files in the host, this should be done by small batches:
 >    1. Copy small batch of results from the interior to the `bak.processorN` directories
 >    2. Now create `processorN` soft links to point to `bak.processorN` directories and not to the OverlayFS interior
->    3. Reconstruct that small batch (here we use batch size=1, but the following episode uses larger batches)
+>    3. Reconstruct that small batch
 >    4. Remove the reconstructed times from the `bak.processorN` directories
+>    5. Continue the cycle in 1. again until postprocessing all the times needed
 >
 {: .prereq}